Where's the HIV Glossary?

 If you think you may have been infected with HIV/AIDS, please find a place to get a free, confidential HIV test.

-Of the more than one million people estimated to be living with HIV in the United States, one in five don't know they're infected.
+Of the more than one million people estimated to be living with HIV in the United States, one in eight don't know they're infected.
 The best way to fight HIV is to know your status.

 Have questions about HIV/AIDS?
 We have answers to Frequently Asked Questions.